pytest-dev/pyfakefs/docs/usage.rst

 ~~~~~~~~~~~~~~~~~
 If ``True`` (the default), dynamic patching after setup is used (for example
 for modules loaded locally inside of functions).
 Can be switched off if it causes unwanted side effects.
+This parameter may
+be removed in the future if no use case turns up for it.

 Using convenience methods
 -------------------------